 Come June, turnabout is fair play.

-Unbeknownst to them, the final push that we needed to finally take the Oru plunge ended up coming from Beat and Michaela, the lovely owners of Kanuschule Bodensee, the paddle shop in Arbon where we decided to buy our Orus.
+Unbeknownst to them, the final push that we needed to finally take the plunge in buying Oru kayaks ended up coming from Beat and Michaela, the lovely owners of Kanuschule Bodensee, This is the paddle shop in Arbon, Switzerland where we decided to buy our Orus.

 After meeting them in August, we exchanged a series of emails regarding prices and gear, and they sent a list of 4 package-deal options.